lumiru/dev-dockerstack/dockers/gitlab/README.md

-Redmine 3.0.x Docker Image by lumiru.
+Gitlab CE Docker Image by lumiru.
 	Based on "Base Image by NikoWoot".

-Included packages (in base image) : - nano
+Included packages (in base image) : - wget
 									- zip, unzip

+Included packages : - cron
+					- curl
 					- openssh-server (sshd)
-									- git
-									- curl
-									- RVM (with passenger + bundler)

-Included packages : - subversion
-					- Redmine 3.0.x
+					- gitlab-ce

-Softwares is in default version of ubuntu 14.04 repositories.
+Softwares is in default version of debian 8 repositories.

 ==========